quintans/goSQL/README.md

 #### Column Subquery

 For this example we will use the following struct which will hold the result for each row.
-Notice that the struct does not represent any table.

 ```go
 type Dto struct {